samdark/icls-vs-code-dark-plus/README.md

 # Visual Studio Code Dark Plus color scheme for JetBrains IDEs

-> Note: There is now a full theme that adjusts UI colors of the IDE as well.
+> ⚠️ There is now a full theme that adjusts UI colors of the IDE as well.
 It is [available from the official plugins store](https://plugins.jetbrains.com/plugin/12255-visual-studio-code-dark-plus-theme).

 Visual Studio Code Dark Plus-like color scheme for PhpStorm and other JetBrains IDEs.